 Trying to sell your house is tough enough as it is, but trying to sell it fast can seem almost impossible.

 There are just so many things that can go wrong or cause delays.
-And they can crop up whether you're selling with a local estate agent, an online agent, an auction, or selling privately.
+And delays can crop up whether you're selling with a local estate agent, an online agent, or an auction.

 But thankfully, selling your house fast isn't impossible.
 In fact, there's one clear winner that guarantees you a very fast sale.